pancanin/hidden-repo/README.md

 Hi! :)
 Here is what I did for the time being. :man-mechanic:

+## Tested on

+- Linux and Go 1.19
+- MacOS and Go 1.17, so you can downgrade go in go.mod to 1.17 and it should build.

 ## Basic requirements

 Your solution should meet all these requirements.